NATO and Russia – back to Cold War?

-Back on field one?
-Russia-NATO conflict
+Back to square one?
+The Russia–NATO conflict

 The confrontation between NATO and Russia - bases and nukes on both sides.